Home to unrivalled diversity, Latin America is a melting pot of cultures

 Another city of colonial intrigue is León, near the Cerro Negro volcano, where thrill seekers can practice “volcano boarding”—yes, sliding down volcanic slopes on wooden boards!

 Cuisine is essentially similar to other Central American countries.
-One popular dish is the vigorón, a mixture of meats cooked with potatoes or manioc, served on a banana leaf.
+One popular dish is the vigorón, a mixture of meats cooked with potatoes or cassava, served on a banana leaf.